Error estimates for finite difference schemes associated with Hamilton-Jacobi equations on a junction: Introduction

 For the ``minimal''\emph{flux-limited} junction conditions, Costeseque, Lebacque and Monneau \cite{CLM} introduced a monotone numerical scheme and proved its convergence.
 Their scheme can be naturally extended to general junction conditions and our first contribution is to introduce it and to prove its convergence.

 Our second and main result is an error estimate à la Crandall-Lions \cite{CL} in the case of flux-limited junction conditions.
 It is explained in \cite{CL} that the proof of the comparison principle between sub- and super-solutions of the continuous Hamilton-Jacobi equation can be adapted in order to derive error estimates between the numerical solution associated with monotone (stable and consistent) schemes and the continuous solution.
 In the Euclidian case, the comparison principle is proved thanks to the technique of doubling variables; it relies on the classical penalisation term $\eps^{-1} |x-y|^2$.
 Such a penalisation procedure is known to fail in general if the equation is posed in a junction; it is explained in \cite{IM} that it has to be replaced with a \emph{vertex test function}.
+Here we replace it by the \emph{reduced minimal action} introduced in \cite{IMZ} for the ``minimal'' \emph{flux-limited} junction conditions.
+We study and use it in the case where the flux is ``strictly'' limited.

-In order to derive error estimates as in \cite{CL}, it is important to study the regularity of the vertex test function.
-More precisely, we prove (Proposition~\ref{prop:c11}) that it can be constructed in such a way that its gradient is locally Lipschitz continuous, at least if the flux is ``strictly limited''.
+In order to derive error estimates as in \cite{CL}, it is important to study the regularity of the test function.
+More precisely, we prove (Proposition~\ref{prop:c11}) that its gradient is locally Lipschitz continuous, at least if the flux is ``strictly limited'' and far away from a special curve.
+But we also see that the reduced minimal action is not of class $C^{1}$ on this curve.
+However we can get ``weaker'' viscosity inequalities thanks to a result in \cite{IM} (see Proposition \ref{propimp}).
 Such a regularity result is of independent interest.